MicrosoftDocs/learn/learn-pr/student-evangelism/introduction-large-language-models/includes/3-large-language-model-core-concepts.md

-There are a few core concepts that are important to understand to effectively use LLMs, namely tokens and prompts.
+There are a few core concepts that are important to understand to effectively use LLMs, namely *tokens* and *prompts*.

 - **Prompt**: A prompt is a text sentence used to instruct the LLM.
 Depending on how you word the sentence, you get different results.
 - **Token**: A token can be a single character, a fraction of a word, or an entire word.
 A single token can be used to represent common words, while multiple tokens are needed to represent less common words.